yuxin-Sun/AI-Multi-Agent-2/README.md

 # AI and Multi agent systems
 Labs for Unity Multi Agent Vehicles—— Multi agent collision avoidance

 This repo contains the individual work contribution to the group project.
+Please switch to the Branch: openfield to find the code.

 ## Contents